brettle/DeepBlueRobotics.github.io/README.md

 Once you commit a change, it should only take a few seconds for your changes to show up at https://deepbluerobotics.github.io.
 If you aren't sure whether the site has been regenerated yet, you can check https://github.com/DeepBlueRobotics/DeepBlueRobotics.github.io/deployments to see how recently the last deployment occurred.

-Once you are happy with how your changes appear on a variety of devices/browsers, follow [the instructions for requesting that your changes be merged into www.carlmontrobotics.org](#requesting-merging-of-changes-into-the-production-website).
+Once you are happy with how your changes appear on a variety of devices/browsers and with how the admin interface works, follow [the instructions for requesting that your changes be merged into www.carlmontrobotics.org](#requesting-merging-of-changes-into-the-production-website).

 ## Changing Structure

 To change the structure of the site or it's content you will need to know how to configure [NetlifyCMS](https://www.netlifycms.org/) so that content editors can continue to make changes to the content without needing any special skills.
-You can make structure changes by editing [admin/config.yaml](https://github.com/DeepBlueRobotics/DeepBlueRobotics.github.io/admin/config.yaml) and the site's source files such that the fields in `admin/config.yaml` specify appropriate widgets for editing the various parts of the site's source files.
+You can make structure changes by editing [`admin/config.yml`](https://github.com/DeepBlueRobotics/DeepBlueRobotics.github.io/admin/config.yml) and the site's source files such that the fields in `admin/config.yml` specify appropriate widgets for editing the various parts of the site's source files.
 For detailed documentation, see [the NetlifyCMS docs](https://www.netlifycms.org/docs/), especially the docs concerning [options for configuring `collections`](https://www.netlifycms.org/docs/configuration-options/#collections).

 Once you commit a change, it should only take a few seconds for your changes to show up at https://deepbluerobotics.github.io.
 If you aren't sure whether the site has been regenerated yet, you can check https://github.com/DeepBlueRobotics/DeepBlueRobotics.github.io/deployments to see how recently the last deployment occurred.

-Once you are happy with how your changes appear on a variety of devices/browsers, follow [the instructions for requesting that your changes be merged into www.carlmontrobotics.org](#requesting-merging-of-changes-into-the-production-website).
+Once you are happy with how your changes to the site and `admin/config.yml` appear and function on a variety of devices/browsers, follow [the instructions for requesting that your changes be merged into www.carlmontrobotics.org](#requesting-merging-of-changes-into-the-production-website).

 ## Requesting Merging of Changes into the Production Website

-To request inclusion of your changes in the production website, [make a "pull request"](https://github.com/DeepBlueRobotics/DeepBlueRobotics.github.io/pull/new/master) and then let a reviewer know that you have done so.
+To request inclusion of your changes in the production website, [create a "pull request"](https://github.com/DeepBlueRobotics/DeepBlueRobotics.github.io/pull/new/master) and then let a reviewer know that you have done so.

 ## Merging Changes into the Production Website

 If you've been asked to merge changes into the production website:

  1. Go to https://github.com/DeepBlueRoboticsMentors/DeepBlueRoboticsMentors.github.io/pulls.
 There should be one open pull request.
-(If there is more than one, work with the people who are requesting that their changes be merged to figure out which changes one to merge.)
+(If there is more than one, work with the people who are requesting that their changes be merged to figure out which one to merge.)
 Click on the pull request.
  2. Confirm that the request is to merge the `master` branch of the `DeepBlueRobotics/DeepBlueRobotics.github.io` repository into the `master` branch of the `DeepBlueRoboticsMentors/DeepBlueRoboticsMentors.github.io` repository.
 If the request lists different repositories or branches, you will not be able to review it by looking at the staging site, so you should ask the requester to make the changes to the staging site first.
- 3. Verify that the staging site, https://deepbluerobotics.github.io contains the desired corrections and is no worse than the production site, http://www.carlmontrobotics.org/, ideally on both a computer and a phone.
+ 3. Verify that the staging site, https://deepbluerobotics.github.io, contains the desired corrections and is no worse than the production site, http://www.carlmontrobotics.org/, ideally on both a computer and a phone.
- 4. If everything looks good, return to the page containing the pull request, click the `Merge Pull Request` and then `Confirm Merge` to merge the pull request.
+ 4. If everything looks good, return to the page containing the pull request, click `Merge Pull Request` and then `Confirm Merge` to merge the pull request.
- 5. it should only take a few seconds for your changes to show up at http://www.carlmontrobotics.org/.
+ 5. It should only take a few seconds for your changes to show up at http://www.carlmontrobotics.org/.
 If you aren't sure whether the site has been regenerated yet, you can check https://github.com/DeepBlueRoboticsMentors/DeepBlueRoboticsMentors.github.io/deployments to see how recently the last deployment occurred.

  ## Undoing Changes to the Production Website

- If a change needs to be undone, the corresponding pull request can be opened and reverted to create a new pull request with undoes it.
-That pull request should then be merged to undo the original pull request.
+ If a change needs to be undone, the corresponding pull request can be opened and reverted to create a new pull request which undoes it.
+That pull request should then be merged to undo the changes.

 # Making Changes Offline